 - Vocational rehabilitation: Services to help the disabled employee find a job that matches their abilities.

-Our New York workers’ compensation lawyers can help walk you through all of the benefits you may be eligible for!
+Our New York workers’ compensation lawyers can help walk you through all the benefits you may be eligible for.

 Common Reasons for Denied Workers’ Compensation Claims

-When you apply for workers’ compensation benefits, there are strict deadlines and procedures you must follow to receive coverage.
-If you make a mistake or miss a deadline, the insurance company might deny your claim.
-Sometimes, the reason for a denied claim is because the insurance company didn’t perform a thorough investigation or acted in bad faith.
+When you apply for workers’ compensation benefits, you must follow strict deadlines and procedures to receive coverage.
+The insurance company might deny your claim if you make a mistake or miss a deadline.
+Sometimes, the reason for a denied claim is that the insurance company didn’t perform a thorough investigation or acted in bad faith.

 The most common reasons for denials include the following: